Policy last updated

 About Smile Squad

-- minimise future demand and cost to Victoria’s health system by preventing the need for higher-cost, more complex interventions (including avoidable hospital admissions) in the future
+- minimise future demand and cost to Victoria’s health system by preventing the need for higher-cost, more complex interventions (including avoidable hospital admissions) in the future.

 Services provided to schools

-Annual oral health examinations
+Oral health examinations

 Each school will be visited by Smile Squad who will provide a free oral health check-up to each student.